shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/1-business-continuity-issues.md

    ![Screenshot showing multiple backup instances.](../media/mod1-crash.png)

-    > [!note] Only the first phase has completed, and the data will now be transferring to the vault.
+    >**Note**: Only the first phase has completed, and the data will now be transferring to the vault.
 You can continue with the lab; you don't have to wait for this to complete.

 ## Task 4: Create an application consistent backup